CALL NOW! 210-308-6448

 The Importance of Understanding the Different Types of Custody in Texas

 According to statistics gathered by the Center for Law and Social Policy (CLASP), in nearly two-thirds of all first-marriage divorces, there are minor children in the marital home.
-The parties to a divorce can always agree as to where the children will live and what visitation will look like, but the court will often need to get involved and make the determination.
+Divorcing parties can agree on custody and visitation, but the court often decides if they cannot.
 When doing so, the court will always give priority to the best interests of the child.

 What Are the Different Types of Child Custody in Texas?